DavidPos/MusicQuiz/README.md

 Add active search for suggesting playlist as you type in search box.
 Cursor adapter for active search to show playlist cover.

+#Issues Resolved
+Wanted to persist the authentication session to stop the need to login/approve access when you start another quiz.
+Due to the fact the spotifiy Android API uses an implicit grant flow for authentication this was not possible.
+The issues is well explained here: https://github.com/spotify/android-sdk/issues/5

 #Copyright
 Copyright [2015] [David Postlethwaite]